suprachakra/Product-Management-CoP/README.md

 The CoP integrates into the organization’s delivery framework to improve prioritization, dependency management, and stakeholder alignment, ensuring consistency across global markets and divisions.
 This scalable initiative supports enterprise goals, such as improving time-to-market, increasing operational efficiency, and fostering a culture of continuous learning and innovation.
 Recognizing the importance of change management, the CoP includes a comprehensive plan to ensure smooth adoption across all levels.

+Failure to address these challenges could result in an estimated 20% increase in project delays and a significant decline in customer satisfaction over the next year.
+By implementing the CoP now, we position ourselves ahead of competitors and safeguard our market share.

 ---

 ### **Use Case Context**